 City Council voted to install a rectangular rapid flashing beacon, thinking it would make the intersection safer for bicyclists.
 But a four-way stop would be more effective.

 Much of the Adeline Corridor looks like a suburban freeway off-ramp.
 Adding some new streets could transform the character of the neighborhood for the good.

 Berkeley’s new “right-to-request law” allows employees to request part-time work, flexible work hours, predictable work hours, and flexible working arrangements.

-Berkeley has two proposals for development at a location in a Priority Development Area (PDA), which the city has designated for new housing near transit.
-One proposal would create affordable housing, would modify the street to make it more attractive to pedestrians, and would add a protected bike lane.
-The other proposal would create a […]
+The site of the planned Berkeley Honda with parking area across Shattuck Avenue, in the foreground.
+Photo: Charles Siegel Berkeley has two proposals for development at a location in a Priority Development Area (PDA), which the city has designated for new housing near transit.
+One proposal would create affordable housing, would modify the street to […]

 Everyone seems to agree that Adeline Street is too wide.
 The question is: what should we do with the extra land that we can get by narrowing the street?
 Read more about the Adeline Corridor on Berkeleyside.
 We could combine this land with underused sites on this street to create opportunity sites for new mixed-use […]